Nitinkumarsahu/Kaoi-Guides/Heroku-Deploy-Guide.md

 `NAME` The name of the Bot <br>
 `CRON` Cron schedule for clearing all chats (Default: `"0 */6 * * *"`.
 Every 6 Hours). change this field to `null` if you don't want to schedule.
 [Learn More](https://www.npmjs.com/package/node-cron) <br>
 `GOOGLE_API_KEY` Custom Search JSON API requires the use of an API key.
 [Get API key here](https://developers.google.com/custom-search/v1/introduction).
-After getting the API key, insert it while deploying on HEROKU.
+After getting the API key, insert it while deploying on HEROKU. <br>
 `PREFIX` The Prefix of the Bot <br>
 `SESSION` A string to keep track of your session. <br>
 `MODS` The phone numbers of users who you want to be the bot's Admins separated by a comma and must the numbers must be in the following format: `[cc][number]`. eg: `919744******`<br>